ziyi-yang/ziyi-yang.github.io/_pages/about.md

 News
 ======
+* 2023.02: One paper on with my summer intern Zineng Tang accepted to CVPR 2023.
 * 2023.01: One paper accepted to ICASSP 2023.
 * 2022.11: i-Code [paper](https://arxiv.org/abs/2205.01818) accepted to AAAI 2023.
 * 2022.11: Achieve 1st place on [Document Understand Benchmark](https://duebenchmark.com/leaderboard).